CtrlK

 Trigger Term Quality

-Includes natural trigger phrases users would say: 'create migration', 'run migrations', 'manage schema versions', and 'database migrations' - these are terms developers commonly use.
+Includes natural trigger phrases users would say: 'create migration', 'run migrations', 'manage schema versions', and 'database migrations'.
+These are terms users would naturally use when needing this skill.

 3 / 3